sjbylo/aba/README.md

 v=4.17.3
 ```

+Note: It is recommended to run `aba bundle` on a fresh install of Aba or run: `cd aba/mirror; aba clean; cd ..` before continuing.

 Create the bundle archive with this single command:
 ```
 aba bundle --channel stable --version $v --op-sets ocp mesh3 --ops web-terminal --out - | split -b 10G - /path/to/your/large/portable/media/ocp_mycluster_${v}_